 Lake Improvement District

-The Chisago Lakes Lake Improvement District (LID) is accepting applications for candidates for the election of one Area 1 and one At Large Board of Directors positions.
+Chisago Lakes Lake Improvement District (LID) Annual Meeting and Election of one Area 1 and one At Large Board of Directors Positions - Results

 - 6:30 p.m.